-Aleksander Giwercman* Pages 1 - 5 ( 5 )
+Aleksander Giwercman* Pages 2770 - 2774 ( 5 )

 The demand for availability of efficient and safe contraceptive methods is strengthened by the predictions made by the United Nations regarding the future growth of the human population.
-So far, the women are not only the main victims of the unsafe procedures related to terminating unwished pregnancies but do also carry the main responsibility for family planning.
-There is a significant desire among the men for sharing this responsibility and a substantial proportion of the females are willing to trust their male partners in regard to use of contraception.
+So far, women are not only the main victims of the unsafe procedures related to terminating unwished pregnancies but do also carry the main responsibility for family planning.
+There is a significant desire among men for sharing this responsibility and a substantial proportion of females are willing to trust their male partners in regard to the use of contraception.

 Several strategies of such hormonal manipulation have been tested.
-Most of them are based on administration of more or less supra-physiological doses of exogeneous testosterone, alone or in combination with other means of endocrine suppression of gonadotropin secretion.
+Most of them are based on the administration of more or less supra-physiological doses of exogenous testosterone, alone or in combination with other means of endocrine suppression of gonadotropin secretion.

-Dept. Of Translational Medicine, Lund University, Malmö
+Dept. Of Translational Medicine, Lund University, Malmo